Grog: Modern usage

-In other parts of Europe, notably the Netherlands, Belgium, and France, grog is used for a hot drink, usually made of black tea, lemon juice, honey, and a splash of rum.
-It is a popular winter drink, said to be a remedy for the common cold in Belgium and France or for the flu in the Netherlands.
+In other parts of Europe, notably the Netherlands, Belgium, and France, grog is used for a hot drink, usually made of black tea, lemon juice, honey and a splash of rum.
+It is a popular winter drink, said to be a remedy for the common cold in Belgium and France or for flu in the Netherlands.

-In Canada, W. T. Lynch Foods Ltd. sells a powdered hot beverage mix marketed in English as "Hot Apple Olde Style Cider Mix" and in Canadian French as "Grog aux pommes mélange à l'ancienne".
+In Canada, W. T. Lynch Foods Ltd sells a powdered hot beverage mix marketed in English as "Hot Apple Olde Style Cider Mix" and in Canadian French as "Grog aux pommes mélange à l'ancienne".
 It is non-alcoholic and marketed as an alternative to other non-alcoholic hot drinks.

 Grog has also been used as a metaphoric term for a person's vices, as in the old Irish song "All For Me Grog".
 The beverage has also lent its name to the word groggy.